 Five predefined subcategories for reporting quantities released to land within the boundaries of the facility are provided.
 Do not report land disposal at off-site locations in this section.
-Accident histories and spill records may be useful (e.g., release notification reports required under Section 304 of EPCRA, Section 103 of CERCLA, and accident histories required under Section 112(r)(7)(B)(i) of the Clean Air Act).
-Where relevant, check the NA box in sections 5.5.1A through 5.5.3 if there are no disposal activities for the waste stream that contains or contained the EPCRA section 313 chemical (See discussion of NA vs. a Numeric Value (e.g., Zero) in the introduction of Section 5).
+Accident histories and spill records may be useful (e.g., release notification reports required under section 304 of EPCRA, section 103 of CERCLA, and accident histories required under section 112(r)(7)(B)(i) of the Clean Air Act).
+Where relevant, you should check the NA box in sections 5.5.1A through 5.5.3 if there are no disposal activities for the waste stream that contains or contained the EPCRA section 313 chemical (See discussion of NA vs. a Numeric Value (e.g., Zero) in the introduction of Section 5).
 For 5.5.4, facilities generally should report zero, recognizing the potential for spills or leaks.

 5.5.1A RCRA Subtitle C landfills -Enter the total amount of the EPCRA section 313 chemical that was placed in RCRA Subtitle C landfills.
-Leaks from landfills need not be reported as a release because the amount of the EPCRA section 313 chemical has already been reported as a release.
+EPA has not required facilities to estimate leaks from landfills because the amount of the EPCRA section 313 chemical has already been reported as a release.

 5.5.1B Other landfills - Enter the total amount of the EPCRA section 313 chemical that was placed in landfills other than RCRA Subtitle C landfills.
-Leaks from landfills need not be reported as a release because the amount of the EPCRA section 313 chemical has already been reported as a release.
+EPA has not required facilities to estimate leaks from landfills because the amount of the EPCRA section 313 chemical has already been reported as a release.

-5.5.2 Land treatment/application farming - Land treatment is a disposal method in which a waste containing an

-EPCRA section 313 chemical is applied onto or incorporated into soil.
+5.5.2 Land treatment/application farming - Land treatment is a disposal method in which a waste containing an EPCRA section 313 chemical is applied onto or incorporated into soil.
 While this disposal method is considered a release to land, any volatilization of EPCRA section 313 chemicals into the air occurring during the disposal operation must not be included in this section but must be included in the total fugitive air releases reported in Part II, Section 5.1 of Form R.

 5.5.3 Surface impoundment - A surface impoundment is a natural topographic depression, man-made excavation, or diked area formed primarily of earthen materials (although some may be lined with man-made materials), that is designed to hold an accumulation of liquid wastes or wastes containing free liquids.
 Examples of surface impoundments are holding, settling, storage, and elevation pits; ponds, and lagoons.
 If the pit, pond, or lagoon is intended for storage or holding without discharge, it would be considered to be a surface impoundment used as a final disposal method.
-A facility should determine, to the best of its ability, the percentage of a volatile chemical, e.g., benzene, that is in waste sent to a surface impoundment that evaporates in the reporting year.
-The facility should report this as a fugitive air emission in section 5.1.
+A facility must determine, to the best of its ability, the percentage of a volatile chemical, e.g., benzene, that is in waste sent to a surface impoundment that evaporates during the reporting year.
+The facility must report this as a fugitive air emission in section 5.1.
 The balance should be reported in section 5.5.3.

 Quantities of the EPCRA section 313 chemical released to surface impoundments that are used merely as part of a wastewater treatment process generally should not be reported in this section.
-However, if the impoundment accumulates sludges containing the EPCRA section 313 chemical, you must include an estimate in this section unless the sludges are removed and otherwise disposed (in which case they should be reported under the appropriate section of the form).
+However, if an impoundment accumulates sludges containing the EPCRA section 313 chemical, you must include an estimate in this section unless the sludges are removed and otherwise disposed (in which case they must be reported under the appropriate section of the form).
 For the purposes of this reporting, storage tanks are not considered to be a type of disposal and are not to be reported in this section of Form R.